 In arriving at the salience weights we use linguistic knowledge in the form of salience factors.
 The salience factors are given salience weights using constraints and preference.
 The salience factors decide the probability of a candidate NP becoming an antecedent.
-The system uses a shallow parser, which is generic and not limited to any specific linguistic formalism.
+The system uses a shallow parser.
+This parser is generic and not closely tied down to any one linguistic formalism.
 This makes our approach more suitable for relatively free word order languages such as Tamil, an Indian language.